itsfaith222/python-tools/README.md

 python log_parser.py access.log
 ```
 Replace access.log with path to your log file.
 Use access.log to test using my test log file.

+# Reconnaissance Practice Report (Learning Folder)

+As part of my Phase 1 roadmap, I created a `learning-recon/` folder where I ran common reconnaissance tools and documented the process with **screenshots** and a professional-style **Recon Report**.

+## 💻 Tools Used
+All commands were run in **WSL (Windows Subsystem for Linux)** inside Ubuntu.
+This helped me practice in a Linux-based terminal environment while working on a Windows host system.

+## 🔍 Recon Report Summary
+The report focused on the public host `scanme.nmap.org`, which is provided by Nmap for educational purposes.

+## ✅ Passive Recon
+Tools used:
+- `whois`
+- `nslookup`
+- `dig`

+Findings:
+- `whois` returned info about IP ownership, including phone numbers, links, and domain dates, but scanme.nmap.org did not show all the info because it is a test machine for port scanning.
+- `nslookup` returned hostnames and resolved IPs.
+- `dig` showed more technical DNS info and flags, although I found the output harder to read at first.

+## ✅ Active Recon
+Tools used:
+- `traceroute`
+- `ping`
+- Custom `port_scanner.py`

+Findings:
+- `traceroute` showed **20 hops** from my computer to scanme.nmap.org (latency: ~85.7ms)
+- `ping` confirmed that the target was reachable
+- My port scanner confirmed open ports (80, 22) and reinforced what I had learned about socket behavior

+## 🧠 What I Learned
+- **Reconnaissance** is the *initial phase* of cybersecurity investigations.
+A way to gather information to understanda system before deeper analysis or exploitation.
+- **Passive Recon** means gathering public info from the system (e.g., DNS lookups).
+- **Active Recon** means gathering data by sending packets or creating traffic (e.g., port scanning).
+- I learned about **IP addresses**, **DNS servers**, and **how attackers or analysts gather this data** to understand a system.
+- I also realized that **recon reports** are used like *periodic health checks* before/after incidents and are not really done daily, but they are done often.

+## 💥 Challenges Faced
+- My **Windows Server 2022 VM** gave errors when trying to install WSL.
+So I used my host machine’s Ubuntu WSL to run tools instead.
+- Some tools like `dig` had unfamiliar output (UDP flags, TTL, etc.), but I still learned to recognize server IPs and DNS data.
+- I had never created a professional-style recon report before, but I learned how to structure and document it effectively.

+## 🖼️ Screenshot Evidence
+All screenshots of commands and outputs are stored in the `learning-recon/screenshots/` folder for reference.

+## 📄 Report File
+A Markdown version of the full **Reconnaissance Report** is included in `learning-recon/recon_report.md`.

+🧠 **Reflection Summary:**
+This hands-on recon activity helped me move beyond theory and understand how professional cybersecurity workflows begin.
+It connected to:
+- **Digital forensics**
+- **System health checks**
+- **Pre-exploitation intelligence**
+- And how to analyze output from common Linux tools.

 ## 🙌 Author
 Faith Aikhionbare